1

 Contest-Winning Bavarian Meatball Hoagies

 When my husband is not manning the grill, I count on my slow cooker.
-These mouthwatering meatballs are just one reason why.
-They’re a guaranteed crowd pleaser when I serve them as a party appetizer or spooned over crusty rolls and topped with cheese for irresistible sandwiches. —Peggy Rios, Mechanicsville, Virginia
+These meatballs are a guaranteed crowd-pleaser when I serve them as a party appetizer or spooned over crusty rolls and topped with cheese for irresistible sandwiches. —Peggy Rios, Mechanicsville, Virginia

 Broccoli-Stuffed Chicken